aragon/proposal-testing/README.md

 This template provides all the necessary configuration for running a NodeJs project with Typescript.
 The template uses the `@aragon/sdk-client` package to interact with Aragon Osx framework and it is configured so it does not require any additional packages to run.

+## Test for plugin upgrade

+This is a test for the plugin upgrade.
+Change the values in `constants.ts` to configure the behavior of the script.

 ## Usage

 Check that you have the correct version of Node.js and npm installed: